NdagiStanley/bootstrap-grayscale/README.md

 Continuous improvements will be made on the **develop**, then to this branch: **master**.
 There's no necessity for a **staging** branch in my view :smile:.
 The **original** branch will maintain the original state of the repo at the time I forked it.

-I have opted to have my GitHub user page.
-It is now hosted [http://ndagistanley.github.io/]( http://ndagistanley.github.io/) based on the master branch of this repository.

 #### MD?

 Yap.
 MD is Stan_MD in short.
-Get to know more about him at his [web profile](http://www.techkenyans.org/jamii/stanmd) carbon-copy of my GitHub user page (mentioned earlier :point-up: ) hosted by techKenyans.
+Get to know more about him at his [web profile](http://www.stanmd.pro)

 ## DIY